Geoff Westlake

 • Our Creator provides the higher reference point for our moral code and conduct.
 And this true north for our compass has worked reliably throughout history: when we do life God's way, it works better.
 When we abandon God's way, life goes to custard.
 So it has been generation after generation.

 • This Creator God is truly multi-cultural.
-It brings us together as one race under God, albeit with many cultural varieties.
+This brings us together as one race under God, albeit with many cultural varieties.
 This makes us work for each other’s good.
 So yes we also try to help everyone see that God was in Christ reconciling the world to himself - 2Corinthians 5.

 Naturalism is a shallow and brittle worldview that discords with reality, and fragments society.